School Governors are people who want to make a positive contribution to children’s education.

 - Local Authority Governors who are placed by the Local Authority based on the needs of the school and the skills of the individual.

 - Parent Governors are proposed and nominated by other parents within the school.
-They are representative of the school community.
-They do not formally represent the school's parents on the Governing body, they are an individual with skills to offer who also happens to be a parent.
+Parent Governors are representative of the school community but do not formally represent the school's parents on the Governing body, as they are an individuals with skills to offer who also happen to be a parent.

 - Staff Governors are employees of the school who work more than 500 hours a year.

 - Co-opted Governors are people from the community who have skills to offer that can make a difference to the school and its pupils.
-Co-opted Governors are especially useful appointments if there is a particular skill or expertise missing from a Governing Body.
+Co-opted Governors are especially useful appointments if there is a particular skill or expertise needed for a Governing Body.

 If you think you have the skills, expertise and a passion for education then become a Governor.
 Interested? please contact the Clerk to the Governors via the school office or Governor Services at North Somerset Council.